Kanban vs Scrum vs Agile vs waterfall: What’s the difference?

 [inline illustration] waterfall vs kanban vs agile vs scrum (infographic)

-Considering the benefits and disadvantages of each methodology will likely make it easier for you to pick the one that’s best for your team.
+When it comes to Agile vs waterfall, considering the benefits and disadvantages of each methodology will likely make it easier for you to pick the one that’s best for your team.
 Let’s take a look, shall we?

-Pros of waterfall project management
+Pros and cons of waterfall project management

 Waterfall project management is more effective for cross-functional projects.
 Some of the biggest advantages of the waterfall methodology are that you can…